GTCR Firm Update

 Universal American (f/k/a APS Healthcare)

-This newsletter is for informational purposes only.
-This newsletter is not an offer to sell or a solicitation of an offer to buy an interest in any private fund sponsored by GTCR LLC (“GTCR”) or any of its affiliates, and was not prepared for existing or potential investors in such funds.
-This newsletter may not be relied upon in any manner as legal, tax or investment advice, and is not to be used for any investment purpose whatsoever.
+This newsletter is for illustrative and informational purposes only.
+This newsletter is not an offer to sell or a solicitation of an offer to buy an interest in any private fund sponsored by GTCR LLC (“GTCR”) or any of its affiliates or any other entity.
+This newsletter was not prepared for existing or potential investors in such funds and may not be used or relied upon for any investment purpose whatsoever.
 GTCR assumes no responsibility or liability for, and expressly disclaims any obligation or undertaking to update, the information contained in this newsletter.